 As a left-leaning advocate, I’m supportive of governmental regulation in this area including, for example, a complete ban on junk food advertising to children as well as the imposition of soda taxes, product warning labels and more.
 But I’m also, at heart, a realist.
 And if recent events — such as McDonald’s voluntarily agreeing to use antibiotic-free chicken — tell us anything, it’s that the government is now lagging far behind the private sector on many public health issues.
 So whenever we can harness market forces to both improve health and increase profits — which, after all, is the hope of the FNV campaign — I believe we should seize those opportunities enthusiastically.

 But what do you think?
 Or, to use Taber’s joke on Twitter yesterday, are you on #TeamCasey or #TeamBettina?
 I won’t be offended if you’re not on my team, so let me know in a comment below.

 Do You Love The Lunch Tray? ♥♥♥ Then “like” The Lunch Tray!
-Join almost 10,000 TLT fans by liking TLT’s Facebook page, join over 5,000 TLT followers on Twitter, or get your “Lunch” delivered right to your email inbox by subscribing here.
-And be sure to check out my free video for kids about processed food, “Mr. Zee’s Apple Factory!“
+Join almost 10,000 TLT fans by liking TLT’s Facebook page, join 5,600 TLT followers on Twitter, or get your “Lunch” delivered right to your email inbox by subscribing to my posts.
+You can download my FREE 40-page guide to “Getting Junk Food Out of Your Child’s Classroom” and be sure to check out my free rhyming video for kids about processed food, “Mr. Zee’s Apple Factory!“